 Heredoc

-Heredoc allows you to define a block of text as a variable, which can be useful for creating templates or multi-line strings.
+Heredoc allows you to define a text block as a variable, which can be helpful for creating templates or multi-line strings.
 Here’s an example:

 #!/bin/bash